gumyr/build123d/docs/tutorial_design.rst

                 offset(amount=thickness, side=Side.LEFT)
             make_face()
             mirror(about=Plane.YZ)
-        extrude(amount=width)
+        extrude(amount=width / 2)
+        mirror(about=Plane.XY)

-*Here we've wrapped the sketch in a BuildPart context - used to create 3D parts - and the extrude function with draws the sketch out into a solid object.*
+*In this example, we've wrapped the sketch within a BuildPart context, which is used for creating 3D parts.
+We utilized the extrude function to extend the 2D sketch into a solid object, turning it into a 3D part.
+Additionally, we applied the mirror function to replicate the partial part across a plane of symmetry, ensuring a symmetrical design.*

 Step 6.
 Generate Revolved Features
 **********************************